Constructing the relative Fukaya category: The relative Fukaya category

 \begin{defn} We define the $A_\infty$ structure map

 where the sum is over all $\Sym(\vv)$-orbits of zero-dimensional moduli spaces $\cM(\by,A,\bP)$.\end{defn}

-Observe that $[u]\cdot D \in \NE$ by Lemma \ref{lem:posint}.
+Observe that $[u] \in \NE(V)$ by Lemma \ref{lem:posint}, so the sum lies in the coefficient ring $R = \Z\power{\NE(V)}$.
 We also observe that $\mu^0$ is of order $\fm$ by definition: we at no point consider discs with a single boundary marked point and no interior marked point (we are able to do this by Corollary \ref{cor:nounstable}).

 Finally, $\mu^* \circ \mu^* = 0$ by the standard argument \cite[Section 12g]{Seidel:FCPLT}.
 The only boundary strata appearing in a one-dimensional moduli space $\Mbar(\by,A,\bP)$ consist of stable discs with two disc components and no spheres, by Lemma \ref{lem:nospheresdim1}.
 The moduli space has the structure of a one-dimensional manifold with boundary in a neighbourhood of these points, by a standard gluing argument.
-The action of $\Sym(q)$ on such boundary strata remains free (cf. the two remarks following Lemma \ref{lem:free}), and so the moduli space of $\Sym(q)$-orbits is again a one-dimensional manifold with boundary.
+The action of $\Sym(\vv)$ on such boundary strata remains free (cf. the two remarks following Lemma \ref{lem:free}), and so the moduli space of $\Sym(\vv)$-orbits is again a one-dimensional manifold with boundary.
 The signed count of boundary points of a compact one-dimensional manifold with boundary is zero; and these boundary points correspond precisely to the terms in the expression $\mu^* \circ \mu^*$.